 I don’t understand.
-I turn around to locate Iñaki only to find out he was standing behind me.
-I take a step back.
+I turn around to locate Iñaki, only to realize that he was standing behind me.
 He’s looking down with sadness in his eyes at the toddler-sized, mummified corpse.

 “Iñaki, what…” I begin.

-“That’s my daughter,” he says with the thinnest voice.
+“That’s my daughter,” he says in the thinnest voice.

-At first I thought I was imagining it, and the ghost hunters moving around and talking are distracting me as well, but I can’t deny it any longer: Iñaki’s form is lighting up to the extent that I can’t consider him a shadow anymore.
-He looks at his own hands as if he just noticed he had them.
+At first I thought I was imagining it, and the ghost hunters moving around and talking are distracting me as well, but I can’t deny it any longer: Iñaki’s form is brightening to the extent that I can’t consider him a shadow anymore.
+He observes his own hands as if he just noticed he had them.
 I can barely tell apart his features any longer when he faces me, holds my gaze and smiles.